Salesforce is #1 in Top 10 Online CRM software

 2018.
 Salesforce added automated query building feature in Einstein Analytics

-Salesforce introduced a new feature to Einstein Analytics Conversational Queries.
-It recognize the most common phrasing as you’re typing, providing an automated way to build queries and access data.
-With Conversational Queries, users can type phrases related to their data — such as “show me top accounts by annual revenue” or “rank accounts decreasing by annual revenue and billing country” — and instantly view answers in automatically configured dynamic charts.
-By putting the queries into plain language, helping you build the query automatically, then building the charts based on the automated phrasing, it puts the ability to access analytics into more hands.
+Salesforce has introduced a new feature called Einstein Analytics Conversational Queries, which enhances the user experience by recognizing commonly used phrases as they are being typed.
+This automated functionality simplifies the process of building queries and accessing data.
+With Conversational Queries, users can effortlessly type phrases related to their data, such as "show me top accounts by annual revenue" or "rank accounts decreasing by annual revenue and billing country," and instantly visualize the results in dynamically configured charts.
+By enabling queries in plain language, automatically assisting in query construction, and generating charts based on the recognized phrases, this feature expands the accessibility of analytics to a broader user base.

 2016.
 Salesforce adds messaging to Service Cloud